TiagoDiass/meower/README.md

 </h1>

 <h4 align="center">
-  This is a basic twitter clone for cats developed with Vue.js and Node.js
+  This is a very basic twitter clone for cats developed with Vue.js and Node.js
 </h4>

 <p align="center">